daydreaming666/Amenoma/README_en.md

 When you download or use this software, you are deemed to know and agree to the following:

 - This software is offline software, no network environment is required, and no information will be uploaded.
-- This software needs to manipulate the mouse to automatically click on the holy relic in the backpack and take a screenshot of the window.
+- This software needs to manipulate the mouse to automatically click on the Artifacts in the Inventory and take a screenshot of the window.
+Therefore, it needs Administrator permission.
+- This software only read information from screen, and never hook processes or modify memory.
+- This software is open source software and is not responsible for any losses caused by your use of this software.
 - This project is only a personal hobby and has nothing to do with miHoYo.
-- This software is open source software and is not responsible for any losses caused by your use of this software.

 > The above content is subject to the Chinese version